Koredotcom/docs/docs/xo/automation/natural-language/nlp-introduction.md

 The Conversation Flow involves the following steps:

 1. **NLP Analysis**: The user utterance goes through a series of NLP engines for entity extraction and intent detection.
 (You can extend the out-of-the-box NLP functionality to use your own engine.
-You can install the [BotKit SDK]("../../../web-mobile-SDK-message-formatting-and-templates/#botkit-sdk-message-formatting-with-templates"){target="_blank"} and easily integrate the virtual assistant with any 3rd party NLP engine.
+You can install the <a href="https://docsinternal-kore.github.io/docs/xo/sdk/bot-sdk-introduction/" target="_blank">BotKit SDK</a> and easily integrate the virtual assistant with any 3rd party NLP engine.
 The output from the 3rd party NLP engine complements the outputs from Kore.ai thus adding to the efficiency and accuracy of the engine.)
 The engines provided by the XO Platform are as follows:
     * **Fundamental Meaning Engine** which breaks up the utterances based on the grammar constructs;
     * **Machine Learning Engine** which classifies individual words in the utterance, using an example-based, auto-learning training process;
     * **Knowledge Collection Engine** which mostly deals with FAQ type user queries.
 It can also be configured to trigger tasks in response to the user query;